cornell-netlab/capisce/README.md

 number of tables and M is the max number of actions in the table this will be approx (10⁵ = 10,000).

-### The Problem (Size)
+## The Problem (Size)

-The problem is that for our larger programs (switch .p4), the program has too many different branches.
-For instance, switch.p4 has something like 10 million paths.
+The problem is that for our larger programs (switch .p4), the program has too many paths.
+For instance, switch.p4 has something like 75 quadrillion paths (6 quadrillion with a constant parser).

 Presenting this formula with 10 million conjuncts to a user is a completely ridiculous proposition.
 Even monitoring it will be challenging. if each table has 1024 rules in it and there are 20 tables, thats 10,000,000 × 1024 × 20, which is way too big to check on every rule insertion.

-### A Database Of Formulae
+## A Database Of Formulae

 There are a few pieces of redeeming information:
 1. We only need to compute the 4quadrillion formulae once